dejan23/battle-simulator/README.md

 - winston for logging
 - socket.io for real time data transfer
 - zod for backend validation
-- backend listening on port 5000 by default
+- app is listening on port 5000 by default

 #### Commands